Melanie-Harris/node-db4-challenge/README.md

 ### Migrations and Seeds

 - Write a migration file that creates all table`s necessary to model this data
-- Write seed files to populate the tables with test data. **Hint**: Keep your recipes *very* simple or this step could become extremely time consuming.
+- Write seed files to populate the tables with test data. **Hint**: Keep your recipes *very* simple or this step could become extremely time coserver.nsuming.

 ### Data Access